Herniated discs are the leading cause of neck, back and leg pain for people in the United States...Read More

-The specially-trained surgeons on our medical staff are experienced in performing dozens of minimally-invasive procedures.
-Using techniques that require smaller incisions and have less impact on healthy tissue helps you heal and recover more quickly so you can get back to your life and your family.
+Inspira’s specially-trained surgeons perform dozens of minimally invasive procedures daily.
+Using techniques requiring smaller incisions and less impact on healthy tissue helps patients heal and recover quickly to return to their daily lives.

 Surgeons at Inspira use minimally invasive surgical techniques to minimize trauma and enhance patient recovery.
 Unlike traditional open surgeries, minimally invasive surgeries use small incisions, often less than an inch, through which specialized instruments and a tiny camera are inserted.

 The benefits of this type of surgery extend beyond cosmetic advantages.
 Patients experience less postoperative pain, reduced scarring and shorter hospital stays than traditional surgery.
 The recovery period is generally quicker, allowing individuals to return to daily activities sooner.

 Minimally invasive surgery covers various medical disciplines, including gynecology, orthopedics and gastroenterology.
 Common procedures include laparoscopic surgeries, arthroscopy and endoscopic interventions.